 This is the most important part of the planting process.
 Mid-ground plants are planted between the foreground and the background.
-By choosing right plants, the scape will look very natural.
+By choosing the right plants, the scape will look very natural.
 Popular mid-ground plants are; Cryptocoryne wendtii ‘Green’, Cryptocoryne axelrodi, Hydrocotyle verticillata, Staurogyne repens, Hemianthus micranthemoides, Scrophulariaceae limnophila sp., Anubias barteri var. nana ‘Petite’, Eleocharis acicularis.

 Lastly, it’s time to plant the background plants.
-Pay attention to shapes and colours of the leaves.
+Pay attention to the shapes and colours of the leaves.

 1. The First Week